toiletbril/toiletline/README.txt

 requires a Windows 10 build of 10586 or later.
 This is not crucial.
 The library can still be used with a VT100 compatible terminal with its own terminal processing, like Windows Terminal or Alacritty.
+Native Windows consoles do not need to set TERM for inline suggestions and other decorations after virtual terminal processing has been enabled.

 UTF-8 locale feature is required for proper multibyte character support.